 The second to make the trip were Isaac and Sarah Love Graham, within a year of their marriage in 1842.
 As seen in the chart at the bottom of the first post, these two people also symbolized the connection between the two main ancestral branches of Anna Love Graham.

-The rest of the Graham siblings, except one, took ship passage to America before 1850.
-The one exception was Anna's grandmother, Anne (Nancy) Graham Killen, who remained in Ireland until decades after her siblings had settled in America.
+It was thought that the rest of the Graham siblings, except one, took ship passage to America before 1850.
+The one exception being Anna's grandmother, Anne (Nancy) Graham Killen, who remained in Ireland until 1874, decades after her siblings had settled in America.
+As would be discovered later in in my research, there were two other Graham sisters who decided to remain in Ireland.

 When they departed from County Tyrone, Ireland in 1862 it was as one family on the same ship - Samuel, Mary and all six of their children; ranging from infant Margaret to 18 year old William (Anna's father).